Planning an Office Christmas Party

 Generally, you’ll want to agree ahead of time with the venue, how much money you want to spend.
 After that, the bartenders will revert back to a cash bar.

-It’s cheaper but it’s also a bit more work.
-You’re going to want to estimate the number of drinks (and therefore bottles) you need to buy.
+It’s a cheaper option, but it’s also a bit more work.
+You’re going to want to estimate the number of drinks (and therefore bottles) you’ll need.
 Then, you’ll most likely want to hire some staff to serve the drinks on the night.

 Pro-tip: Only open bottles as you go.
 Many off licenses will gladly take back unopened products.